milesich/xcgp-api/docs/graphql/schema/lobbycategory.md

   # The order of the game category.
   order: Int!

-  layouts: [LobbyCategoryLayout] @deprecated( reason: &quot;Use layoutConnection instead for pagination possibilities&quot; )
+  layouts: [LobbyCategoryLayout] @deprecated( reason: "Use layoutConnection instead for pagination possibilities" )

   # Arguments
   #   after